leaf-ai/platform-services/README.md

-# MeshTest
+# platform-services
 A PoC with functioning service using simple Istio Mesh running on K8s

 # Installation

-go get github.com/karlmutch/MeshTest
+go get github.com/karlmutch/platform-services

 # Development and Building from source